A sidewalk delivery robot driving down a footpath

 A photo of a toaster

 A smart toaster may occasionally burn some toast, but it shall never burn down the entire kitchen.
+[Online-only figure.]

 Consider Geoff Hulten’s example of a smart toaster that uses sensors and machine learning to decide how long to toast some bread, achieving consistent outcomes to the desired level of toastedness.
 As with all machine-learned models, we should anticipate eventual mistakes and the consequences of those mistakes on the system and the environment.
 Even a highly accurate machine-learned model may eventually suggest toasting times that would burn the toast or even start a kitchen fire.
 While the software is not unsafe itself, the way it actuates the heating element of the toaster could be a safety hazard.
 More training data and better machine-learning techniques may make the model more accurate and robust and reduce the rate of mistakes, but it will not eliminate mistakes entirely.
 Hence, the system designer should look at means to make the system safe even despite the unreliable machine-learning component.
 For the toaster, safety mechanisms could include (1) non-ML code to cap toasting time at a maximum duration, (2) an additional non-ML component using a temperature sensor to stop toasting when the sensor readings exceed a threshold, or (3) installing a thermal fuse (a cheap hardware component that interrupts power when it overheats) as a non-ML, non-software safety mechanism.
 With these safety mechanisms, the toaster may still occasionally burn some toast when the machine-learned model makes mistakes, but it will not burn down the kitchen.

 Consequences of predictions also manifest in feedback loops.
 As people react to a system’s predictions at scale, we may observe that predictions of the model reinforce or amplify behavior the models initially learned, thus producing more data to support the model’s predictions.
 Feedback loops can be positive, such as in public health campaigns against smoking when people adjust behavior in intended ways, providing role models for others and more data to support the intervention.
 However, many feedback loops are negative, reinforcing bias and bad outcomes.
-For example, a system predicting more crime in an area overpoliced due to historical bias may lead to more policing and more arrests in that area – this then provides additional training data reinforcing the discriminatory prediction in future versions of the model even if the area does not have more crime than others.
+For example, a system predicting more crime in an area overpoliced due to historical bias may lead to more policing and more arrests in that area—this then provides additional training data reinforcing the discriminatory prediction in future versions of the model even if the area does not have more crime than others.
 Understanding feedback loops requires reasoning about the entire system and how it interacts with the environment.

 Just as safety is a system-level property that requires understanding how the software interacts with the environment, so are many other qualities of interest, including security, privacy, fairness, accountability, energy consumption, and user satisfaction.
 In the machine-learning community, many of these qualities are now discussed under the umbrella of responsible AI.
 A model-centric view that focuses only on analyzing a machine-learned model without considering how it is used in a system cannot make any assurances about system-level qualities such as safety and will have difficulty anticipating feedback loops.
 Responsible engineering requires a system-level approach.

-Human-ML Interaction Design
+Human-AI Interaction Design

 System designers have powerful tools to shape the system through user interaction design.
 A key question is whether and how to keep humans in the loop in the system.
 Some systems aim to fully automate a task, by making automated decisions and automatically actuating effects in the real world.
-However, often we want to keep humans in the loop to give them agency by either asking them upfront whether to take an action or by giving them a path to appeal or reverse an automated decision.
+However, often we want to keep humans in the loop to give them agency by either asking them up front whether to take an action or by giving them a path to appeal or reverse an automated decision.
 For example, the audit risk prediction in the tax software example prompts users with a question of whether to buy audit insurance whereas an automated fraud-detection system on an auction website likely should automatically take down problematic content but provide a path to appeal.

 Well-designed systems can appear magically and simply work, releasing humans from tedious and repetitive tasks, while still providing space for oversight and human agency.
 But as models can make mistakes, automation can lead to frustration, dangerous situations, and harm.
 Also, humans are generally not good at monitoring systems and may have no chance of checking model predictions even if they tried.
 Furthermore, machine learning can be used in dark ways to manipulate humans in subtle ways, persuading them to take actions that are not in their best interest.
 All this places a heavy burden on responsible system design, considering not only whether a model is accurate but also how it is used for automation or to interact with users.